l0r3zz/link-observer/README.md

 # link-observer
 Repo to demonstrate modern DevOps/SRE techniques.
-This took a little longer than anticipated.
-In my normal job, the Prometheus and Graphana infrastructure is prebuilt, and we instrument with **statsd** and not the Prometheus client library directly.
-This currently runs on my local Ubuntu Linux workstation **and now in GKE!!** So you can head over and kick the tires.
-I deployed all of this manually No helm charts or terraform, I suppose that could be the next step.

 There are two versions of the service so far.
 A Python 3 version in *service/python* and a golang version in *service/golang*

 ## Operation
 This is a very simple service.
 It is assumed that Prometheus and Grafana are already installed.
-Actually most of the work was installing Prometheus and Grafana, fors locally, then in GKE  To install Prometheus locally, follow the instructions in link **#1**.
+Actually most of the work was installing Prometheus and Grafana, first locally, then in GKE.
+To install Prometheus locally, follow the instructions in link **#1**.
 Get Grafana going locally by following link **#5**.
 Links **#2** and **#3** Give guidelines for setting this infrastructure up in GKE.
 The kubernetes manifest for both of these tasks can be found in *link-observer/kube-prometheus* and *link-observer/kube-grafana* respectively.
 To run prometheus locally, use *configs/prometheus.yaml*

 To run the service locally:
 ```bash